surftrips.co

 Frequently asked

-Western Head is a mixed break suited for intermediate to advanced surfers.
+Western Head is a mixed bottom, long wrapping left-hand point over reef and cobblestone, break suited for intermediate through advanced surfers.

 Western Head